rotators/Fo1in2/Fallout2/Fallout1in2/mods/fo1_barter_formula/README.md

 Fallout 1 Barter Formula
 --------------------------

-This mod replaces the barter formula with the one from Fallout 1.
-However, keep in mind that most of the time it's unbalanced and broken ...
+This mod reverts the barter formula and prices on merchants to the ones from Fallout 1.

 ### Installation
 To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\fo1_barter_formula" at the end of the "PatchFile"-list!